Explore the magical setting and rich climbing environment of Moab with She Moves Mountains!

 Day 2

 We'll start the day off right with a good breakfast, then drive to the climbing area for a full day of stunning Moab routes!
-At 4pm, we'll head to Ken's Lake for a refreshing yoga session, followed by dinner and a campfire.
+At 4pm, we'll head to Sun Outdoors North for a bit of free time followed by dinner and a campfire.

 Day 3

 Following a solid breakfast, we'll head out for another fabulous and full day of climbing in Moab.
-After testing our mettle on rock, we'll enjoy another yoga session alongside Ken's Lake, followed by dinner and relaxation around a campfire.
+Maybe you'll climb a multi-pitch or go canyoneering, either way we'll meet again at Sun Outdoors North for dinner and relaxation around a campfire.

 Day 4

 Day four has more Moab amazingness in store!
-After breakfast, we'll head out for our last full day of climbing, followed by an evening of light stretching and goodbye hugs.
+After breakfast, we'll head out for our last full day of climbing.

 FAQs